moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 The locus where this happens — where two distinct geodesics of equal length *meet* — is the **Maxwell stratum**.

-In Part 3 we will show that the Maxwell stratum is governed by the discrete symmetry group of $\mathrm{SE}(2)$, and that the first Maxwell time for an inflectional geodesic with modulus $k$ is exactly
+In Part&nbsp;3 we will show that the Maxwell stratum is governed by the discrete symmetry group of $\mathrm{SE}(2)$, and that the first Maxwell time for an inflectional geodesic with modulus $k$ is exactly